circa10a/ava/docs/getting-started.md

 Go vist your Discord test channel to verify the test bot is operational.

 Go ahead and issue the `ava list` command in the channel.
-If everything is working correctly, you should see an output containing all the available Ava commands.
+If everything is working correctly, you should see a reply containing all the available Ava commands.

 ![ava returns commands](../public/images/ava_validate.png)

 ## Closing

 If Ava returned all the commands then congratulations.
-You now have local test server, and an ava test bot to verify new commands.
+You now have a local test server, and an ava test bot to verify new commands.